jessjaco/circuitscape-arc-pro/README.md

 ## Bugs and Caveats

 The limitations of Arc Pro Python script tools as well as Python <-> Julia interprocess communications necessitate certain limitations.
-Among these

-1. There is no way to cancel running jobs.
-   Using the 'cancel' option in a running tool is typically ineffective (Arc Pro only cancels a python script between lines).
-To cancel a running process, you will need to exit Arc Pro completely (or kill it in task manager).
-1. Errors do not always show as failed runs in Arc Pro.
-To be sure, click "View Details".
-1. The tool does not respect any environment settings in Arc Pro.
+See [src/INSTALL.md](src/INSTALL.md) for more information.

 Please report other issues at
 https://github.com/jessjaco/circuitscape-arc-pro/issues.

 ## Acknowledgements

-The tool was authored by Jesse Anderson and guided by Kimberly Hall with The Nature Conservancy.
+The tool was authored by Jesse Anderson as guided by Kimberly Hall with The Nature Conservancy.
 Funding for this project was provided by The Wilburforce Foundation.